 This column shows unitID, serial number, and (DKCMAIN) microcode version of the storage system that is connected to the local or remote host.
-The $-1 \, [m]$ option specifies local host.
-The $-1 \, [m]$ option displays Micro_version.
+The -lm option specifies local host.
+The -lm option displays Micro_version.
 The -r option specifies remote host.
-For VSP G1x00 and VSP F1500 the serial number is displayed with a "3" added to the beginning (for example, "312345" = serial number 12345).